RAGsToRichAIs-PESU-IO/naiveRAG/README.md

 Before starting, ensure you have the following:

-1. Python 3.7 or later installed
+1. Python 3.1 or later installed
+2. Activate the conda environment
-2. Required API keys:
+3. Required API keys:
    - Jina AI API key
    - Pinecone API key
    - Groq API key
-3. A PDF document to process
+4. A PDF document to process

 ## Installation